-Digital volume tomography (DVT) is a new, low-radiation X-ray diagnostics procedure to represent the head and neck area in 3D.
+Digital volume tomography (DVT) is a low-radiation X-ray diagnostics procedure to represent the head and neck area in 3D.
 Not unlike a traditional overview scan of the jaw, a C-shaped arc performs a single move across the head in the space of a few seconds and registers all 3D and 2D information.
 Many questions are much more accurately answered by digital volume tomography than conventional computer tomography (CT), especially in dental diagnostics:

 - markedly fewer metal artifacts (transitions) of existing crowns and bridges